Lunel 1950s Floor Lamp

 Designer: To be appraised, often attributed to R. Mathieu.

-Other versions: Exists in a few variations, also a chandelier and wall lamps were produced.
+Other versions: This Lunel 1950s floor lamp exists in a few variations, also a chandelier and wall lamps were produced.
 The wall lamps can be found over here on Vintageinfo.

 Ets R. Lunel, later in time it changed into Maison Lunel.
 The store of the company was located at 18, Rue Godot de Mauroy in Paris.
 Today there is a bike shop.
 In the 1950s there were 6 Lunel stores in France.
 The company no longer exists.

 Robert Mathieu is one of the most talented French lighting creators of the 1950s.
 He attended the Boulle school, L’ecole Boulle in the Rue Pierre Bourdan in Paris, before embarking on a career as a watchmaker in 1938.

 In 1949 he began his creation of lighting at 98 Boulevard Charonne in Paris which will remain its flagship store.